 If your activity has more the character of a hobby, it means that several other factors play a role for the final assessment, for example, if you receive a salary for some other type of work.
 There is no set amount limit that, if exceeded, means your activity becomes business activity.
 Each case must be considered separately to determine whether the overall activity fulfil the general conditions for business activity.
 We can help you determine whether your activities qualify as business activity.
 Contact us if you’re in doubt.

 Have you received payment for small domestic jobs?
 Check your tax return

-If your employer has sent an a-melding to the Tax Administration for paid work in the home for less than 6000 NOK, or pay for work from organisations that are not tax liable, for less then 10 000 NOK (2016), the amount has mistakenly been included in your pre-filled tax return in post 2.1.1 as taxable income.
+If your employer has sent an a-melding to the Tax Administration for paid work in the home for less than 6000 NOK, or pay for work from organisations that are not tax liable, for less than 10 000 NOK, the amount has mistakenly been included in your pre-filled tax return as taxable income.

-If this applies to you, you should deduct the appropriate amount in item 2.1.1.
+If this applies to you, you should deduct the appropriate amount from your tax return.
 This correction is necessary to avoid this income being taxed.
 This means you must submit your tax return, and cannot use the option to choose not to submit the tax return.